gridl/EvenVizion/README.md

 ` $python3 evenvizion_component.py --path_to_video="test_video/test_video.mp4" --experiment_folder="experiment"  --experiment_name="test_video_processing" --path_to_original_coordinate="test_video/original_coordinates.json" `

-All the parameters could be changed
+All the parameters can be changed

 #### About the parameters: